S-STEM-Team-5/server/README.md

 "To have a secure full stack web app presentable to Camp Carefree using the time alloted by the S-STEM team meetings"

 --

+Ethan --
+Mission:
+  "To help Camp Carefree save time, money, and headache."

+Vision:
+  "To create a new online process that facilitates their application and information retrieval process for the directors and nurses of CCF."

+--